Home » History Notes » East India Association

 The association’s goal was to present British society with Indian views.
 The group was able to exert some sway over the British Parliament thanks to the support of numerous well-known Englishmen.
 It was the first group with participants from various Indian regions.

-East India Association Feature
+Significance of East India Association in London

 The East Indian Association succeeded the London Indian Society, which took Dadabhai Naoroji as its model.
 Lord Lyveden was elected as the company’s first CEO.
 Around 1000 people were initially a part of the organization, but female members weren’t permitted to join until 1912.

 Through two journals, the Asiatic Quarterly Review and the Journal of East India Association, it promoted its views on India to the British audience.
-The Asiatic Quarterly Review, which replaced the Journal of the East India Association, published a number of papers and proceedings from the organization.
+The Asiatic Quarterly Review, which replaced the Journal of the East India Association, published several papers and proceedings from the organization.
 The East India Association engaged a variety of audiences, for example, by hosting lectures from Indian and British men and women on a range of topics, from the economic growth of Indian literature to suffrage.

 In 1949, this association changed its name to the British, India, and Pakistan Association after incorporating the National Indian Association into its purview.
 In order to create the Royal Society for India, Pakistan, and Ceylon in 1966, it merged with the former India Society, now known as the Royal India, Pakistan, and Ceylon Society.